Toast-stack/CS-230-Operating-Platforms/README.md

 - **Backend Development:** Developed a robust backend to handle game logic, user authentication, and data management.
 - **API Integration:** Integrated APIs for functionalities such as real-time updates and multiplayer interactions.
 - **Testing and Quality Assurance:** Conducted thorough testing to identify and resolve bugs, ensuring the software meets quality standards.

-## Conclusion

-This project demonstrates the application of operating platform concepts in developing cross-platform software solutions.
-By expanding _Draw It or Lose It_ to the web, **The Gaming Room** can reach a broader audience, providing an inclusive gaming experience across various devices and operating systems.

 ---